A Handy Travel Guide to South Africa [FAQ] [Updated]

 The go-to resource for planning your safaris.
 Find all you need to know about the top destinations and make your wildlife travel dreams come true.

 For many travelers, South Africa is the gateway to Africa – their first and most important point of contact with this continent.

 Yet when it comes to traveling to Africa, many of us have a list of questions that we’d like answered before setting our mind on a specific destination.
-Scouring the web for relevant information on the destination of choice can sometimes be like searching for a needle in a haystack – difficult and as close to impossible as you could imagine.

 When is the Best Time to Visit South Africa?